Stockflare/learn/_posts/2014-10-28-B4-what-sort-of-investor-are-you.markdown

 Defeat is a strong word.
 Retreat may be better.

 * You are focused on reducing the fees you pay
-* Investing is too much a headache or seems too complicated
+* Investing is too much of a headache or seems too complicated
 * You don't wish to spend the time managing your money yourself

 And despite this critism, passive investing is entirely sensible and practical for many people.
+If you choose wisely, you can nearly match the returns of the market.

+Which is better than most of the highly paid professional investors, who typically underperform, after they've pocketed their fees.

 ### Part 2.
 Growth investing